sarkis74/merge-conflict-exercise/FUBAR.md

 I'm going to create a problem. finally round..

 Time to f things up.
-Making changes
+This should do it.
+Making changes to file